harneetsahi/recursion-and-merge-sort/README.md

 # recursion-and-merge-sort

 # focuses on:
-- Fibonacci iterative function and recursion function.
+- Fibonacci iterative function (loop) and recursion function.
-- Merge Sort
+- Merge Sort with recursion.